 Boasting cosmopolitan cities, 840 miles of breath-taking coastline and some of the USA’s most beautiful national parks, California has it all.
 Our travel expert Amber shares her ideas for the ultimate American road trip.

-We flew directly into San Francisco, my favorite North American city.
-From my last visit, as a 12 year old, I could remember the striking beauty of the Golden Gate Bridge, the cacophony of sea lions on Pier 39, tucking into clam chowder in a sourdough roll and the colorful Painted Ladies.
-This time around, I discovered the great boutiques of Fillmore Street in picturesque Pacific Heights, fantastic dining in the neighborhood of Western Addition and the joy of catching a tram in order to avoid the notoriously steep hills of the city (it really is worth the wait!).
+We flew directly into San Francisco, my favourite North American city.
+From my last visit, as a 12 year old, I could remember the striking beauty of the Golden Gate Bridge, the cacophony of sea lions on Pier 39, tucking into clam chowder in a sourdough roll and the colourful Painted Ladies.
+This time around, I discovered the great boutiques of Fillmore Street in picturesque Pacific Heights, fantastic dining in the neighbourhood of Western Addition and the joy of catching a tram in order to avoid the notoriously steep hills of the city (it really is worth the wait!).

 From here, we headed to Napa Valley.
 As a child, I was more fascinated by the Old Faithful Geyser of California than the world renowned wine and delicious food which was certainly top of the agenda this time!
 Unlike many other wine regions, where you can turn up and enjoy free tastings, in Napa Valley it’s highly recommended to book in advance visiting up to four vineyards per day and prices vary significantly depending on the style of vineyard.
 If you’re not staying at Auberge du Soleil, it is well worth visiting for lunch on their terrace as it boasts spectacular views of the valley, serves superb food and is the perfect place to relax in the sunshine.